SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Electric-Dust-Washer.md

----
-title: "Electric-Dust-Washer"
-description: ""
-lead: ""
-date: 2021-12-27T00:00:00+08:00
-lastmod: 2021-12-27T00:00:00+08:00
-draft: false
-images: []
-menu:
-  docs:
-    parent: "tbd"
-weight: 999
-toc: false
----

-The Electric Dust Washer is an [Electric Machine](/docs/slimefun/electric-machines) which obtains [Dusts](/docs/slimefun/dusts) from [Sifted Ore](/docs/slimefun/sifted-ore).
+The Electric Dust Washer is an [Electric Machine](https://github.com/Slimefun/Slimefun4/wiki/Electric-Machines) which obtains [Dusts](https://github.com/Slimefun/Slimefun4/wiki/Dusts) from [Sifted Ore](https://github.com/Slimefun/Slimefun4/wiki/Sifted-Ore).

-It's the electric version of the [Ore Washer](/docs/slimefun/ore-washer), only it does not generate by-products and thus improves the yield rate.
+It's the electric version of the [Ore Washer](https://github.com/Slimefun/Slimefun4/wiki/Ore-Washer), only it does not generate by-products and thus improves the yield rate.

 ## Electric Dust Washer Tiers